nickkostov/assume_role/README.md

 The script is for the following use case:
 - AWS Organization is enabled
+  - Listing permissions Required
 - You have an API key created in the ORG account
+  - Assigned to a user
 - You are using a separate IAM account to access other accounts

 # Example usage: